featbit/featbit-go-sdk/README.md

 `envSecret` _**sdkKey(envSecret)**_ is id of your project in FeatBit feature flag center

-`streamingURL`: URL of your feature management platform to synchronise feature flags, user segments, etc.
+`streamingURL`: URL of your feature management platform to synchronize feature flags, user segments, etc.

 `eventURL`: URL of your feature management platform to send analytics events